PhantomChain/docs/docs/basics/how-to-use-the-desktop-wallet.md

 ![Remove-button](./assets/how-to-use-the-desktop-wallet/Remove-button.png)

-3. A box will appear titled "Remove Account (your-ark-address)".
+3. A box will appear titled "Remove Account (your-phantom-address)".
 Select "REMOVE ACCOUNT".

 4. You wallet is now removed from that PhantomClient.